 \section{No-regret learning and CPT correlated equilibrium}

 The randomized forecasting scheme proposed in \citet{foster1998asymptotic} generates a probability distribution on the space of assessments of player $i$.
 Player $i$ draws her assessment from this distribution and then plays her best reaction.
 This two step process gives rise to a randomized strategy for player $i$ at each step.
-In Remark~\ref{rem: calib_conv_individual} we saw that, no matter what actions the opponents play, player $i$ can guarantee that the empirical distribution of action play converges almost surely to the set $\conv \l(C(\Gamma,i) \r)$.
+Together with Remark~\ref{rem: calib_conv_individual} we get that, no matter what strategies the opponents play, player $i$ can guarantee that the empirical distribution of action play converges almost surely to the set $\conv \l(C(\Gamma,i) \r)$.

 Under EUT, player $i$ has a strategy that guarantees the almost sure convergence of the empirical distribution of action play to the set $C(\Gamma,i)$.
 This convergence is related to the notion of no-regret learning.
 We now describe this approach.
-Suppose at step $t$, player $i$ imagines replacing action $a_i$ by action $\tilde a_i$, every time she played action $a_i$ in the past.
-Assuming the actions of the other players did not change, her payoff would become $x_i(\tilde a_i,a_{-i}^\tau)$ for all $\tau \leq t$, such that $a_i^t = a_i$, instead of $x_i(a_i,a_{-i}^\tau)$, while for all $\tau \leq t$, such that $a_i^t \neq a_i$, it will continue to be $x_i(a^t)$.
+Suppose that, at step $t$, player $i$ imagines replacing action $a_i$ by action $\tilde a_i$, every time she played action $a_i$ in the past.
+Assuming the actions of the other players did not change, her payoff would become $x_i(\tilde a_i,a_{-i}^\tau)$ for all $\tau \leq t$ such that $a_i^t = a_i$, instead of $x_i(a_i,a_{-i}^\tau)$, while for all $\tau \leq t$ such that $a_i^t \neq a_i$ it will continue to be $x_i(a^t)$.
 We define the resulting \emph{CPT regret} of player $i$ for having played action $a_i$ instead of action $\tilde a_i$ as

 where

 is the difference in the CPT values of the lotteries $\l\{(\nu_l,\hat z_l)\r\}_{l=1}^m$ and $\l\{(\nu_l,z_l)\r\}_{l=1}^m$.
 We associate player $i$ with CPT regrets $\l\{K_i^t(a_i,\tilde a_i), a_i,\tilde a_i \in A_i, a_i \neq \tilde a_i\r)\}$ at each step $t$.
 Under EUT, this simplifies to